freecityhacks/fch-docs/README.md

 Additionally, we are opportuned to partner with other international tech communities including [Major League Hacking](https://mlh.io) to plan, organize, facilitate and/or participate in local and international workshops and student hackathons, giving us the opportunity to express our creativity in a much more open, inclusive and collaboration-friendly environment.

 ## Cheese Burger
-Ultimately, everything we do within the community is structured to help our members achieve the following experiences:
-* exploring new and exciting opportunities,
-* building maintainable, world-class products and services,
-* communitying with people from other fields of technology, and
-* growing beyond our local environment.

-However, one striking beauty of our community is that our roles are decentralized in such a way that allows every member of our team to naturally embrace our DevOps culture for faster collaboration and better tech experience.
+One striking beauty of our network is that we are working with a lean model that allows our team to be nimble enough to naturally embrace the new DevOps culture for faster collaboration and better tech experience.

  ## Author
  * [David](https://github.com/davidconoh)